-2.21 The rLDP does not repeat national policy statements, albeit policy SP 13 does cross reference to Planning Policy Wales Technical Advice Note (TAN) 5.
-The Council will therefore utilise national policy to assist in determining development proposals that have potential to impact on international and nationally designated sites (notably Technical Advice Note 5 - see para 2.3 of this SPG).
+2.21 The rLDP does not repeat national policy statements, albeit rLDP policy SP 13 does cross reference to Planning Policy Wales Technical Advice Note (TAN) 5.
+The Council will therefore utilise national policy to assist in determining development proposals that have potential to impact on international and nationally designated sites (notably Technical Advice Note 5 - see paragraph 2.3 of this SPG).
 Such policies also underpin the implementation of this SPG.
-Policy ++ below provides sets the provisions for consideration of such matters in relation to Caeau Mynydd Mawr SPG Area.
+Policy NE4 below provides sets the provisions for consideration of such matters in relation to Caeau Mynydd Mawr SPG Area.

-'++Development within the Caeau Mynydd Mawr SPG Area policy goes in here (see the written statement)
+'NE4: Development within the Caeau Mynydd Mawr SPG Area